Nginx Plus

 - When the URL associated with the HTTP Source is displayed, copy the URL so you can add it to the service you are using, such as Fluentd.

-Collect Metrics for Nginx Plus in Non-Kubernetes environment
+Collect metrics for Nginx Plus in Non-Kubernetes environment

-Nginx Plus app supports the metrics for Nginx Plus.
+The Nginx Plus app supports the metrics for Nginx Plus.

 This section provides instructions for configuring metrics collection for the Sumo Logic app for Nginx Plus.
 Follow the below instructions to set up the metric collection.

 - Configure Metrics in Nginx Plus.
-Before you can configure Sumo Logic to ingest metrics, you must enable API module to expose metrics in NGINX Plus.
+Before you can configure Sumo Logic to ingest metrics, you must enable the API module to expose metrics in NGINX Plus.

 - The live activity monitoring data is generated by the NGINX Plus API.
 Visit live activity monitoring to configure the API module.